 Florida is known for being business-friendly, with no state income tax and relaxed regulations that allow common business practices.
-However, even though the state regulations are flexible, such as commercial liability coverage is not required, the Florida court tends to offer large sums of money to plaintiffs.
+However, even though the state regulations are flexible, such as not requiring commercial liability coverage, the Florida court tends to offer large sums of money to plaintiffs.
 Hence, many small companies buy multiple insurances to protect themselves, even though it is not a legal requirement.

 Florida Business Insurance Needs